Initial Value $50,000.00

 However, some readers have expressed the view that we have too many portfolios.
 Upon review, I felt it would be best to combine these two, especially since both hold many of the same securities.
-So I am introducing the new IWB Low-Risk Portfolio.
-The goal is to protect assets against stock market losses while providing a return that is at least a point and a half better than the top GIC rate.
-Right now that is 2.9% so our initial target is 4.4%.
+So, I created a Low-Risk Portfolio last year at this time.
+The goal is to minimize any stock market losses while providing a return that is at least a point and a half better than the top GIC rate.
+Right now that is 3.75% at FirstOntario Credit Union so our current target is 5.625%.

 The GIC won the first round as the portfolio incurred a small loss of 0.8% during the latest period.
 Our bond ETF and preferred share holdings held their ground (including distributions) and Apple performed well.
 But we were hit by unexpected declines in the shares of Royal Bank and Sun Life, which were primarily responsible for the loss.